More commonly known as “crossed eyes,” strabismus is a disorder that causes the eyes not to line up in the same

 - Vision loss

-- In children: the child may cover one eye, look at you with one eye closed, squint, or hold their head turned to one side.
+- In children: the child may cover one eye, frequently rub one or both eyes, look at you with one eye closed, squint, or hold their head turned to one side.

 - In adults: double vision, eye strain, headaches, or abnormal head positioning may occur.